vmware-archive/node-examples/book-service/README.md

 or put new books into the service.

-This app may be run with a local Apache Geode or Pivotal GemFire cluster, or with a Pivotal Cloud Cache (PCC) service instance.
+This app may be run with a local Apache Geode or Pivotal GemFire cluster, or with a Pivotal Cloud Cache service instance.
-A common development path runs locally first to iterate quickly on feature development prior to pushing the app to a PAS environment to run with PCC.
+A common development path runs locally first to iterate quickly on feature development prior to pushing the app to a PAS environment to run with Cloud Cache.
-This app has been tested with PCC version 1.8.1.
+This app has been tested with Cloud Cache version 1.8.1.

 # Prerequisites